 Questions from athletes in our gym.

 Question: What rucksack is used at Kokoro?
 Can I buy one to use so I can get used to it?
 The backpack used at Kokoro is very basic and cheap in price $27.
-You can buy it online at NavySEALs.com.
+You can buy the exact same backpack to train with – check it out online at Amazon.com.
 This pack is not very comfortable but it is what you will use for Kokoro so get used to it.
 The straps can break at the pack if you put a lot of weight in it.

 Question: Is there 1 or 2 things you see that people don’t train enough (ie running) for when they get ready for Kokoro.
 We see athletes getting blown up on the ruck and not ready.
 We preach to have a 20 mile ruck in hills under your belt.
 Too many athletes show up without that and they pay the price.